Origami history under debate, the reason for that is the basic product to construct and produce Origami is paper who is a organic product!

 So you can imagine if there was paper earlier there will be folding paper earlier as well!

-There is not founded evidence about that, but take it was true, Origami would be have started in China!
+There is not find evidence about that, but take it was true, Origami would be have started in China!

 After all above we can also say that in there are little examples in China about Origami or Paper Folding!

-The oldest example of Origami in China is probably the “yuanbao“, who are in fact paper folded to look a like nuggets in gold.
+The oldest example of Origami in China is probably the “yuanbao”, who are in fact paper fold to look a like nuggets in gold.

-After this golden nuggets are burned that as offering to deceased
+After this golden nuggets are burn that as offering to decease people.

-It is not clear when the “yuanboa” tradition is started in China and we guess near 1000 A.D., what is sure is that it is still exist and continue to exist on today!
+It is not clear when the “yuanbao” tradition is start in China and we guess near 1000 A.D., what is sure is that it is still exist and continue to exist on today!

 Golden Venture Folding is an another example of paper folding in China (Chinese Paper Folding or 3D Origami).

-In this case, little pieces of paper are folded into triangular units, what later will be assembled to become large models!
+In this case, little pieces of paper are fold into triangular units, what later will be assemble to become large models!